Frequently Asked Questions

 • No, you must be in the home while your child is in session.
 The SLP can not provide respite or babysitting services.

-Families are encouraged to participate in or observe sessions as much as possible, so that you can receive coaching and feedback for home practice, and observe your child’s progress and participation.
+Families are encouraged to participate in sessions as much as possible to benefit from coaching and feedback for home practice, and observe your child’s progress.

 Families are busy, and it is understandable that sometimes a caregiver will step aside to take care of things around the home; however, a caregiver must be in the home for sessions.